 - Router's IPv6 Address on WAN.
 This field shows the IPv6 address that is acquired for the router's WAN (or Internet) interface.
 The number after the slash (/) is the length of the prefix, which is also indicated by the underline () under the IPv6 address.
 If no address is acquired, the field displays Not Available. - Router's IPv6 Address on LAN.
 This field shows the IPv6 address that is acquired for the router's LAN interface.
 The number after the slash (/) is the length of the prefix, which is also indicated by the underline () under the IPv6 address.
 If no address is acquired, the field displays Not Available. - (Optional) In the DHCP User Class (If Required) field, enter a host name.
 Most people can leave this field blank, but if your ISP gave you a specific host name, enter it here. - 7.
 (Optional) In the DHCP Domain Name (If Required) field, enter a domain name.
 You can type the domain name of your IPv6 ISP.
 Do not enter the domain name for the IPv4 ISP here.
 For example, if your ISP's mail server is mail.xxx.yyy.zzz, type xxx.yyy.zzz as the domain name.
 If your ISP provided a domain name, type it in this field.
 For example, Earthlink Cable might require a host name of home, and Comcast sometimes supplies a domain name. - 8.
+Select an IPv6 Domain Name Server (DNS) Address radio button: - Get Automatically from ISP.
+Your ISP uses DHCP to assign your DNS servers.
+Your ISP automatically assigns this address. - Use These DNS Servers.
+If you know that your ISP requires specific servers, select this option.
+Enter the IP address of your ISP's primary DNS server.
+If a secondary DNS server address is available, enter it also. - 9.
 Select an IP Address Assignment radio button: - Use DHCP Server.
 This method passes more information to LAN devices, but some IPv6 systems might not support the DHCv6 client function. - Auto Config.
-This is the default setting. - (Optional) Select the Use This Interface ID check box and specify the interface ID that you want to be used for the IPv6 address of the router's LAN interface.
-If you do not specify an ID here, the router generates one automatically from its MAC address. - 10.
-Click the Apply button.
+This is the default setting. - 10.
+(Optional) Select the Enable RIPng check box.